MicrosoftDocs/learn/learn-pr/aspnetcore/blazor-build-rich-interactive-components/includes/3-exercise-use-javascript-libraries-blazor-apps.md

 ## Add a third-party JavaScript library to a Blazor app

-The pizza company requests clearer text on the buttons in the confirm dialog, and wants to use their branding and styling in the dialog box.
+The pizza company wants clearer text on the buttons in the confirm dialog, and wants to use their branding and styling in the dialog box.
 After some research, you decide to use a small JavaScript library called SweetAlert as a good replacement for the standard dialog.

-1. In Visual Studio Code **Explorer**, expand **Pages** and then select *_Host.cshtml*.
+1. In Visual Studio Code **Explorer**, expand *Pages* and then select *_Host.cshtml*.

 1. At the end of the *_Host.cshtml* file, after the `<script src="_framework/blazor.server.js"></script>` line but before the `</body>` line, add the following `script` element to include the SweetAlert library.